iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 Can I mix DNA and protein data in a partitioned analysis?
 ---------------------------------------------------------

 Yes!
 You can specify this via a NEXUS partition file.
 In fact, you can mix any data types supported in IQ-TREE, including also codon, binary and morphological data.
-To do so, each data type should be stored in a separate alignment file (see also [partition file format](Complex-Models#partition-file-format)).
+To do so, each data type should be stored in a separate alignment file (see also [Partitioned analysis with mixed data](Tutorial#partitioned-analysis-with-mixed-data)).
 As an example, assuming `dna.phy` is a DNA alignment and and `prot.phy` is a protein alignment.
 Then a partition file mixing two types of data can be specified as follows:

     #nexus
     begin sets;